zaynabmourtada/NLP-transcription/README.md

 # NLP-transcription

-A mobile application for real-time transcription in English and Arabic using React Native, Expo, and IBM Watson Speech to Text.
+A web application for real-time transcription in English and Arabic using React.js, Node.js, and IBM Watson Speech to Text.

 ## Prerequisites